geeeemi8/geeeemi8.github.io/_posts/2026-04-25-cloudaplication.md

 Clinical trials in neurodegenerative diseases like Alzheimer’s are among the most complex in medicine.
 They often involve multiple hospitals, thousands of patients, and years of data collection.
 Managing this information efficiently is a major challenge.

-A recent innovation addressing this problem is ATRI EDC: a novel cloud-native remote data capture system for large multicenter Alzheimer's disease and Alzheimer's disease-related dementias clinical trials, which demonstrates how cloud-native technology can transform clinical research
+A recent innovation addressing this problem is **ATRI EDC**: a novel cloud-native remote data capture system for large multicenter Alzheimer's disease and Alzheimer's disease-related dementias clinical trials, which demonstrates how cloud-native technology can transform clinical research

 ## The Challenge of Alzheimer’s Clinical Trials